micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 1.md

 Moreover I call God as witness against my soul, that to spare you I came no more to Corinth.

 ###### 24
-Not that we [^h]have dominion over your faith, but are fellow workers for your joy; for by faith you stand.
+Not that we have dominion over your faith, but are fellow workers for your joy; for by faith you stand.